d12frosted/elpa-mirror/stable-melpa/multi-run-readme.txt

+;;; Commentary:

-See the full documentation at https://www.github.com/sagarjha/multi-run.
+;; See the full documentation at https://www.github.com/sagarjha/multi-run.